 Humans are faced with having to make an incredible amount of decisions.
 Some decisions can be considered fairly mundane (e.g., “What trail will I hike today?”).
 Others can be considered life changing (e.g., “Should I spend many years in school to earn a Ph.D.?”).
 These decisions, regardless of their relative importance, are the product of a number of complex cognitive processes including assessing goals, utilizing prior knowledge, weighing costs and benefits, and evaluating outcomes.

 My research focuses on human decision-making.
 Specifically, I aim to understand the above processes through the lens of metacognition.
-That is, how we evaluate our own thinking and apply those evaluations when we make decisions.
+That is, how we evaluate our own thinking and experiences, and apply those evaluations when we make decisions.
 Please visit the RESEARCH page for more information on my current projects.